1066 Brands 3407 Models 24833 Galleries 15718 Typefaces 6273 Patents

 Features:

-Pica; a less common typeface which I cannot find the name for, typeslugs labeled as 2.
+Pica; segment shift; a less common typeface which I cannot find the name for, typeslugs labeled as 2.

-It seems to be in good shape.
-It has a sinewy feel when typing, felt most clearly when the tension is turned up to the highest setting.
+It has a sinewy feel when typing, felt most clearly when the tension is turned up to the highest settings.
 It takes some effort to type on, but the effort feels like it is paid off, not like some typewriters where you feel like you have to almost pound the keys to get it to work.
 It’s hard to describe this feeling beyond sinewy–sometimes I think that there are bones and joints inside, and each time I push down on a key, I am activating this morbid articulation.

 The prior owner decided to scratch her name into the paint in three different locations, write her name in pencil on the back, and write her name inside the case.